 - Recording of information by Club and County Safeguarding Officers Download

 Whistleblowing in a safeguarding context means revealing and raising concerns over misconduct or malpractice within an organisation, or within an independent structure associated with it.

 It can be used as an early warning system or when it’s recognised that appropriate actions have not been taken.

 This approach or policy is adopted in many different walks of life.

-Any adult or young person with concerns about a colleague’s conduct towards a child, young person or adult at risk, can also use whistleblowing by calling 020 7432 1200 and asking for a member of the Safeguarding Team or by emailing firstname.lastname@example.org.
+Any adult or young person with concerns about a colleague’s conduct towards a child, young person or adult at risk, can report this to the Safeguarding Team by emailing firstname.lastname@example.org.